OpenBikes/api.openbikes.co/README.md

 ## Running Docker

 Install the [Docker toolbox](https://www.docker.com/products/docker-toolbox) and then run the following commands for either running Docker locally or in production.
-Don't forget to `docker commit` when applying changes to a container.

 ### Locally